A Distant Laugh

 And she had definitely not thought he'd be there for attacking and maiming his denmates.

-Now, instead of laying in the warriors den, Pikedance was sitting on the stones, near the willow tree that was the Tangleroot, hot and flustered, with a hazy emotion, smothering any other feelings, surging up inside her.
+Now, instead of laying in the warriors den, Pikedance sat on the stones, near the willow tree called Tangleroot, hot and flustered, as a hazy emotion, smothering any other feelings, surged up inside her.